 - Friction between colleagues and team members

 - Decreased work output and efficiency

 There are several things sales managers can do to help reduce workplace stress, but one of the easiest ways is to check in with reps.

 You should definitely take time to address the team as a whole, but it is also important to meet with reps one-on-one periodically.
 This creates an environment where each individual rep can speak their mind freely and discuss any issues they are facing in their position.

 Reducing Workplace Stress for Sales Teams

-Regardless if you recognize signs of workplace stress on your sales team, it is important for managers to take measures to reduce the likelihood of stress occurring.
-These are five things you can do to reduce and prevent negative stress in the workplace.
+Regardless if you recognize signs of workplace stress on your sales team, it is important for managers to take measures to reduce the likelihood of it occurring.
+These are six things you can do to reduce and prevent negative stress in the workplace.